 Most of the examined tools are commercial, and their source code is unavailable.
-Thereby, benefits from the use of these implementations, the by the developers of the target simulation system, are limited to the theoretical base.
+Thereby, benefits from the use of these implementations, taken by the developers of the target simulation system, are limited to the theoretical base.
 However, the study found a number of open source systems also, and it was decided to build the target simulation system on the basis of the most suitable of them.
 Unfortunately, all the remained simulation systems have a certain drawbacks in accordance with the purposes of the submitted project.
-The ARTIS GAIA implementation attracts by its advanced load balancing mechanism supplementation, but the license for this product does not allow the free use of its source code (although it is stated that the project will be fully open in future) (Bononi, Bracuto, D'Angelo, and Donatiello 2004).
-The open source project EODiSP stopped the development in 2006 (Birrer, Carnicero-Dominguez, Egli, and Pasetti 2006).
+The ARTIS GAIA implementation attracts by its advanced load balancing mechanism supplementation, but the license for this product does not allow the free use of its source code (although it is stated that the project will be fully open in future) (?).
+The open source project EODiSP stopped the development in 2006 (?).
 Accordingly, there is no one to assist in solving of possible development difficulties encountered.
 Portico project RTI is implemented using Java and, due to the language specific, it is badly compatible with the real-time simulation that is a primary goal of considered project.

-Thereby the best base RTI real for for the development of the considered simulation system a priori is the CERTI one.
+Thereby the best base RTI realization for the development of the considered simulation system a priori is the CERTI one.
 CERTI is distributed under the GPL license, continues to evolve, and is implemented in C++ (a number of extra bindings including Java, Python, Fortran and even MATLAB is currently available).
 In addition, CERTI could be deployed on several combinations of platforms (Windows and Linux, Solaris, FreeBSD) and compilers (gcc, MSVS, Sun Studio, MinGW, etc.).

-4.4 CERTI
+3.4 CERTI

 CERTI is the RTI implementation produced by the French Aerospace Laboratory (ONERA).
 The project started in 1996 and its primary research objective was the distributed simulation itself whereas the appeared HLA standard was the project experiment field.
-CERTI started with the implementation of the small subset of RTI services, and was used to solve from concrete applications of distributed simulation theory (Noulard, Rousselot, and Siron 2009).
+CERTI started with the implementation of the small subset of RTI services, and was used to solve the concrete applications of distributed simulation theory (?).
 Since the CERTI project was open sourced in 2002, a large distributed simulation developer community has been formed around the project.
 In many ways due to contributions of enthusiasts, the CERTI project has grown from basic RTI into a toolset including a number of additional software components that may be useful to potential HLA users.

 The CERTI project has always served a base for researches in the domain of distributed simulation, and a number of innovative ideas have been implemented with its use.
-Thus, the problem of confidential data leak was solved in context of CERTI RTI architecture, and the considered RTI guarantees secure interoperation of simulations belonging to various mutually suspicious organizations (Bieber, Raujol, and Siron 2000).
+Thus, the problem of confidential data leak was solved in context of CERTI RTI architecture, and the considered RTI guarantees secure interoperation of simulations belonging to various mutually suspicious organizations (?).
 The certain interest for the considered project is a couple of application devoted to high performance and hard real-time simulation.

 In spite of HLA is initially designed to support fully distributed simulation applications, it provides a framework for composing not necessarily distributed simulations.
-Thereby there was created an optimized version of CERTI devoted to simulation deployed on the same shared memory platform and composed simulation running on high-performance clusters (Adelantado, Bussenot, Rousselot, Siron, and Betoule 2004).
+Thereby there was created an optimized version of CERTI devoted to simulation deployed on the same shared memory platform and composed simulation running on high-performance clusters (?).
 Some experience can also be adopted from ONERA project on simulation of satellite spatial system.
 Each federate in this federation is a time-stepped driven one.
-It imposes an additional requirement of hard real-time: the simulation system should meet the deadlines of each step and synchronize the different steps of the different federates (D'Ausbourg, Siron, Noulard, and Siron 2008).
+It imposes an additional requirement of hard real-time: the simulation system should meet the deadlines of each step and synchronize the different steps of the different federates (?).

-5 Using UML to describe RTS
+4 Using UML to describe RTS